XenonTheInertG/Androimages/README.md

 # Rec-Boot Bot

 # A custom recovery is a third-party recovery environment.
 Flashing this recovery environment onto your device replaces the default, stock recovery environment with a third-party, customized recovery environment.
+# boot. img contains the kernel and ramdisk, critical files necessary to load the device before the filesystem can be mounted.
+You have to generate the boot. img yourself using mkbootimg, a tool provided by AOSP.

 # HOW TO USE Rec-Boot Boot v1.2<br>
 <br>